A Prym-Narasimhan-Ramanan construction of principal bundle fixed points

-Therefore, the action of $\Lambda$ on the set of isomorphism classes of $G$-bundles preserves the set of (poly, semi)stable $G$-bundles, and it induces an algebraic group action on $\mdl(X,G)$.
-Since the automorphisms of $E$ are in natural bijection with automorphisms of $E\otimes\lambda$, this action preserves $\mdl_{ss}(X,G)$.
+Therefore, the action of $\llambda$ on the set of isomorphism classes of $G$-bundles preserves the set of (semi, poly)stable $G$-bundles, and it induces an algebraic group action on $\mdl(X,G)$.
+Since the automorphisms of $E$ are in natural bijection with automorphisms of $E\otimes\ambda$, this action preserves $\mdl_*(X,G)$.

-The aim of this paper is to describe the fixed points in $\mdl(X,G)$ under the action of $\Lambda$.
-Note that, when $G=\GL(n,\C)$, $Z=\C^*$ and $\Lambda$ may be regarded as a subgroup of the Jacobian of $X$.
-Thus, in particular, we describe the fixed points in the moduli space of vector bundles of rank $n$ under the action of a finite subgroup of the Jacobian; an explicit solution may be found in Section \ref{section-jacobian}.
+The aim of this paper is to describe the fixed points in $\mdl(X,G)$ under the action of $\llambda$.
+Note that, when $G=\GL(n,\C)$, $Z=\C^*$ and $\llambda$ may be regarded as a subgroup of the Jacobian of $X$.
+Thus, in particular, we describe the fixed points in the moduli space of vector bundles of rank $n$ under the action of a finite subgroup of the Jacobian.
+An explicit solution to this is given in Section \ref{section-jacobian}.